Why are socialization and training important?

 What steps can I take at home to have a well-behaved pet?

-In addition to training, providing exercise and enriching the home environment are extremely important.
+In addition to training, providing exercise and an enriching the home environment are extremely important.
 For example, dogs need to be walked daily at a minimum, and cats need to be stimulated to play with various toys.
 Some dogs are very high energy, and they need a lot of exercise and mental stimulation to avoid boredom and stress.

 What about cats?